Christian theology: Christology and Christ

 Christology is the field of study within Christian theology which is primarily concerned with the nature, person, and works of Jesus Christ, held by Christians to be the Son of God.
 Christology is concerned with the meeting of the human (Son of Man) and divine (God the Son or Word of God) in the person of Jesus.

-Primary considerations include the Incarnation, the relationship of Jesus' nature and person with the nature and person of God, and the salvific work of Jesus.
-As such, Christology is generally less concerned with the details of Jesus' life (what he did) or teaching than with who or what he is.
+Primary considerations include the Incarnation, the relationship of Jesus's nature and person with the nature and person of God, and the salvific work of Jesus.
+As such, Christology is generally less concerned with the details of Jesus's life (what he did) or teaching than with who or what he is.
 There have been and are various perspectives by those who claim to be his followers since the church began after his ascension.
 The controversies ultimately focused on whether and how a human nature and a divine nature can co-exist in one person.
 The study of the inter-relationship of these two natures is one of the preoccupations of the majority tradition.

 Teachings about Jesus and testimonies about what he accomplished during his three-year public ministry are found throughout the New Testament.
 Core biblical teachings about the person of Jesus Christ may be summarized that Jesus Christ was and forever is fully God (divine) and fully human in one sinless person at the same time, and that through the death and resurrection of Jesus, sinful humans can be reconciled to God and thereby are offered salvation and the promise of eternal life via his New Covenant.
 While there have been theological disputes over the nature of Jesus, Christians believe that Jesus is God incarnate and "true God and true man" (or both fully divine and fully human).
 Jesus, having become fully human in all respects, suffered the pains and temptations of a mortal man, yet he did not sin.
 As fully God, he defeated death and rose to life again.
 Scripture asserts that Jesus was conceived, by the Holy Spirit, and born of his virgin mother Mary without a human father.
-The biblical accounts of Jesus' ministry include miracles, preaching, teaching, healing, Death, and resurrection.
+The biblical accounts of Jesus's ministry include miracles, preaching, teaching, healing, Death, and resurrection.
 The apostle Peter, in what has become a famous proclamation of faith among Christians since the 1st century, said, "You are the Christ, the Son of the living God."
 Most Christians now wait for the Second Coming of Christ when they believe he will fulfill the remaining Messianic prophecies.